JSP Tutorials for Beginners and Professionals

-- JSP uses servlet instead of a separate program to generate dynamic part as well as JSP allows for richer processing of form data.
+- JSP uses servlets instead of a separate program to generate dynamic parts as well as JSP allows for richer processing of form data.
 SSI invokes an existing servlet and its output is inserted whole into a static page.

 - JSP is executed by the container’s JSP servlet whereas SSI is executed by the webserver engine.